Knee exercises are a great way to improve strength, flexibility and balance.

 Done too much: If a knee exercise feels like really hard work, you are probably pushing things a bit too much.
 If you overdo things, your knee is likely to feel uncomfortable for a few hours after doing your exercises.
 If this happens, reduce the number of repetitions/weights

-Re-evaluate regularly, aiming to progress your knee exercises approx every 3 days.
+Re-evaluate regularly, aiming to progress your knee exercises approximately every three days.

-1) Repetitions: The simplest way to progress a knee exercise is to increase the number of repetitions that you do.
+1) Repetitions: The simplest way to progress an exercise is to increase the number of repetitions that you do.